 Seafood Traceability Financial Tool and Webcast

 The GFTC has just released a new tool that can help seafood organizations quickly calculate the ROI for their traceability investments.
-This innovative tool asks a series of basic questions about the costs and benefits of a traceability investment, and then walks the user through an assessment of the expected ROI.
 Build your own case for traceability ROI at your company by accessing the ROI calculator now at globalfoodtraceability.org and watch the free live webcast for a step-by-step demonstration on how to use this practical tool.

 GFTC Comments on Obama’s Task Force and Seafood Traceability Issues Brief

 The GFTC recently submitted written and oral comments to the Presidential Task Force on Combatting Illegal, Unreported, and Unregulated (IUU) Fishing and Seafood Fraud (NOAA-NMFS-0214-0090).
 Comments focus on the need for commercial transparency in the seafood supply chain.
-The GFTC supports the petition for industry and government collaboration to eliminate the causes and incentives that drive IUU, fraud and other ‘bad’ behavior, and find ways to reinforce ‘good’ behavior.
 The full GFTC commentary to President Obama’s task force, along with the Issues Brief about seafood traceability, is now available for viewing.
 Download both reports.